Takahiro-Maruki/BMF/README.md

 If you use this software, please cite the following paper:

-Maruki, T, Ozere, A, and Cristescu, M. E., Performance and refined single nucleotide mutation rates by the Bayesian Mutation Finder using time-series mutation accumulation data and computer simulation.
+Maruki, T, Ozere, A, and Cristescu, M. E., What can we infer about mutation calling by using time-series mutation accumulation data and a Bayesian Mutation Finder?
 In prep.

 **Copyright Notice**